CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 You need a strategy to decide how much of each type of test to do, when.
 Your strategy depends on bigger questions: what do you think good code is, and therefore what is the purpose of each type of test to that end?

-Question: how much do you write acceptance vs integration vs unit tests, and in what order?
+You can't tell someone's strategy by looking at the test.

+Why this discussion
+- I want correction!
+- I want to hear your view, even nuances of it--maybe we all agree, maybe not
+- I want resources!

+People use different terms in different ways.
+Ask questions to understand their view, not just the term.
+I apologize if categories aren't helpful to you; they are to me

+Antipattern: mock purgatory
+- Isolation tests with 3+ levels of embedded mocks
+- Entirely coupled to implementation
+- Very hard to read to understand intent or get design feedback
+- Nobody thinks this is good; what do you do?

 DHH: acceptance test
+- Writing Software talk, TDD is Dead post
 - Good code is simple and easy to read
-- I can get good code myself
+- I can get good code myself, no tests drive me there
-- Integration and acceptance tests are valuable to catch regressions
+- Integration and acceptance tests are valuable to catch regressions; cover what's valuable
 - Unit tests are worthless
 - TDD causes design damage: code is more complex, harder to understand
 - "Is it easier to test?" isn't a good measure of success